Located in the southwestern Philippines, the jungle island of Palawan has often been described as the country’s “last ecological frontier.”

 Includes: Cadlao Lagoon, Pasandignan Beach, Nat Nat Beach, Paradise Beach, Bucal Beach

-We had 3 full days but we wanted to relax in El Nido for at least one.
-Luckily, we found a local company that offered a speedboat tour combining Tour A/B or C/D into a single day.
-The tour was limited to 10 people (more appealing to us than the 25-30 on most tours) and the speedboat allowed you to reach many more destinations in a single day.
+Luckily, the folks at Pura Vida suggested a company with a speedboat tour combining Tour A/B or C/D into a single day.
+The tour was limited to 10 people, which was more appealing than the 25-30 on most tours.
+Plus the speedboat allows you to reach many more destinations in a single day.
 The price was similar to the cost of two tours ($55 US).

 Island Hopping Day 1 – Tour C

 We were up at the crack of 8am this morning to grab breakfast before reporting to our tour office at 9am.